aneeshe27/CMMC/TECHNICAL_DEMO_SCRIPT.md

 Now I will simulate a common real-world drift event.
 Someone adds an external guest user, Grace Partner, to a group that has access to the CUI resource.

-In production, this could happen through an identity provider or admin console.
-For the demo, the app injects that drift into the runtime evidence packet so we can show the verifier catching it.

-**After clicking:**

-The result changed from `READY` to `ACTION REQUIRED`.

-NexGen expanded the group permission into effective user access and detected that Grace, an external guest, now reaches the CUI resource through the authorized group.

-Notice that the tool does not just say "failed."
-It identifies the failed assessment objective: access is no longer limited to authorized users.

 ## Show Findings And Remediation